Marlyn Bruno headshot

 Government Innovation Fellow

-Marlyn loves cities and is passionate about making them more equitable and responsive to the needs of marginalized and criminalized communities.
-Most recently, Marlyn has worked within DC and Chicago governments to (re)design housing, public safety, and economic mobility programs.
+Marlyn is passionate about making state and local governments more equitable and responsive to the needs of marginalized and criminalized communities.
+Before coming to the GPL, Marlyn worked within DC and Chicago governments to (re)design housing, public safety, and economic mobility programs.
 In her past lives, she has worked at the intersection of the criminal legal and immigration systems: she supported the implementation of DOJ programs for noncitizens appearing pro se in immigration court at the Vera Institute of Justice and provided legal support to New Yorkers in removal proceedings at a public defender’s office.

 Marlyn holds an MPP from Georgetown’s McCourt School of Public Policy and a BA in Psychology from Princeton University.
 Outside of work, she can be found somehow getting covered in soil, clay, or flour and lamenting her choice of messy hobbies.